PsychFest is an all day event held the last Friday of Spring quarter.

-About the Presenter: Dr. Tehee will discuss her journey through academics, including her time as a student in the Psychology master's program at Western Washington University.
+About the Presenter: Dr. Tehee discussed her journey through academics, including her time as a student in the Psychology master's program at Western Washington University.
 Dr. Tehee’s unique worldview and interdisciplinary training have driven her research concerning trauma across the lifespan of diverse populations.
-She will discuss multiple research projects, including defining domestic violence from American Indian and White women’s’ perspectives, jurisdictional issues associated with addressing domestic violence on tribal lands, and a study examining traumatic stress symptoms among older American Indians.
-Dr. Tehee will highlight the importance of relationships, mentoring, statistical knowledge, and cultural grounding in working with American Indian populations.
+She discussed multiple research projects, including defining domestic violence from American Indian and White women’s’ perspectives, jurisdictional issues associated with addressing domestic violence on tribal lands, and a study examining traumatic stress symptoms among older American Indians.
+Dr. Tehee highlighted the importance of relationships, mentoring, statistical knowledge, and cultural grounding in working with American Indian populations.

 Presentation Overview: Dr. Melissa Tehee is a citizen of the Cherokee Nation.
 She is an assistant professor at Utah State University in the Department of Psychology and Director of the American Indian Support Project.
 Dr. Tehee’s clinical and research interests are in addressing trauma across the lifespan.
 Her research has focused on bias/prejudice/racism, health disparities, and domestic violence and other trauma experienced by ethnic and racial minorities, especially American Indians.
 She earned dual degrees in Clinical Psychology, Policy, and Law (Ph.D./J.D.) with a certificate in Indigenous Peoples Law and Policy at the University of Arizona.
 Dr. Tehee has a Master of Science in Psychology from Western Washington University and a Bachelor of Arts in Psychology from the University of Nebraska.
 Her interdisciplinary training allows her to consider the convergence of these topics with law and policy.
 Her other interests include multicultural competence and mentoring ethnic minority students in higher education.